aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/sxc-to-tabdelimited/_index.md

 {{% blocks/products/pf/agp/content h2="Save SXC to TABDELIMITED in C# Online for Free" %}}

-The following example demonstrates how to convert SXC to TABDELIMITED document format in C#.
+The following example demonstrates how to convert SXC to TABDELIMITED in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert SXC file into TABDELIMITED format.
+Follow the easy steps to convert SXC to TABDELIMITED.
 Upload your SXC file, then simply save it as TABDELIMITED file.
 For both SXC reading and TABDELIMITED writing you can use fully qualified filenames.
 The output TABDELIMITED content and formatting will be identical to the original SXC document.

 {{% /blocks/products/pf/agp/text %}}